shparekh/Vim/README.md

-# vimfiles
+# Vim
-vimfiles for all the commonly used vim plugin
+File to overwrite the existing vim install.

-import this folder in place of ./Vim/vimfiles
+This installs pathogen and systemverilog related plugins.